swazeyjessup/project-3/README.md

 See also the list of [contributors](https://github.com/swazeyjessup/project-3/graphs/contributors) who participated in this project.

-### Prerequisites

-The Libraries on this project are Bootstrap CSS and Script links, Jquery links, there is a Popper link also on the main html page but I hav enot used this yet.

-The dependencies on this project are React, React Bootstrap, Express, Npde Lodash.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run: